YaLTeR/niri/wiki/Configuration:-Layout.md

     }
 }
 ```

+Gradients can be rendered with different kinds of color interpolation, this doesen't mean that the arguments the gradient takes
+are any different.
+Except for an optional `gradient-type` argument which can currently be:
+`gradient-type="css-linear"`(Default),
+`gradient-type="linear"`,
+`gradient-type="Oklab"`(Unimplemented),
+`gradient-type="Lch"`

 Gradients can be colored relative to windows individually (the default), or to the whole view of the workspace.
 To do that, set `relative-to="workspace-view"`.